RobotCasserole1736/RobotCasserole1736.github.io/index.md

 _Thursday 6-7pm_: Subteam & Committee meetings

-All meetings will be conducted **virtually**.
+Full-team meetings will be conducted **virtually**.

-We **do not plan to meet in person during the fall of 2020.**  We will focus on skill building and background information in prep for the 2021 build season.

-We **tentatively** plan to resume hands-on, in-person meetings in January 2021.
+We are currently working on plans to meet in small groups with approprate safety measures.
+Team Calendar and meeting information will be provided to students as the offseason progresses.

 Thank you for your patience and cooperation!